cirorandazzo/stim-call-analysis/README.md

     - `q`: audio threshold = `q` * (median amplitude of pre-stimulation audio)
     - `min_interval_ms`: minimum time (in ms) between 2 notes to be considered separate notes (else merged)
     - `min_duration_ms`: ms; minimum duration of note (In ms) to be considered (else ignored)
     - `post_stim_call_window_ii`: only check for call within these frames of the window (length 2 vector, in units of frames. eg, [100 200] will only check frames 100-200 of the trial).
-Also used as window for expiratory amplitude.
+Also used as window for expiratory and inspiratory amplitude.
 - `breath_seg`: parameters for breath segmentation (see step 4)
     - *for zero-crossing breath segmentation*
         - `min_duration_fr`: min time (FRAMES) between 2 insps or 2 exps.